dividuum/info-beamer/doc/manual.md

 ### sys.now()

 Returns a timestamp as a floating point number that will increment by 1 for each passing second.
-The timestamp is relative to the start of XXX.
+The timestamp is relative to the start of `info-beamer`.

 Node Functions
 --------------